Jabari Blash: Seattle Mariners

 The Seattle Mariners chose Blash in the eighth round of the 2010 Major League Baseball draft and he signed.
 Blash made his professional debut for the Pulaski Mariners.
 In 2013, he hit 25 home runs with a .915 on-base plus slugging (OPS) while playing for the High Desert Mavericks and Jackson Generals.
 He started 2014 back with Jackson and was promoted to the Tacoma Rainiers in April.

 San Diego Padres

 The Oakland Athletics selected Blash in the 2015 Rule 5 draft and then traded him to the San Diego Padres as the player to be named later from the December 2 trade in which the Athletics acquired Yonder Alonso.

 Blash made the Padres' Opening Day roster.
 He batted 3-for-25 (.120) with 13 strikeouts, and was designated for assignment on May 13.
 He cleared waivers and the Mariners declined his return, allowing him to be outrighted into San Diego's minor league system.
 After playing for the El Paso Chihuahuas, the Padres promoted him back to the major leagues on July 30.
-On May 9, 2017, Blash was optioned down to AAA to make room for Matt Szczur on the roster.
+On May 9, 2017, Blash was optioned down to Triple-A to make room for Matt Szczur on the roster.